Newtown (Qld)

 Newtown features high concentrations of lone person households and group households, with a lower-than-average median household size

 Family households constitute 57.3% of all households, including 17.7% couples with children, 23.2% couples without children, and 15.0% single parent families.
 Non-family households comprise the remaining 42.7%, with lone person households at 38.0% and group households making up 4.8%.
-The median household size is 2.2 people, smaller than the Rest of Qld average of 2.5.
+The median household size is 2.2 people, which is smaller than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households